Pseudo-Riemannian geometry embeds information geometry in optimal transport: Introduction

-so that $(g_{ij}(\xi))$ is strictly positive definite and varies smoothly in $\xi$.
+where $(g_{ij}(\xi))$ is strictly positive definite and varies smoothly in $\xi$.
 Note that $g$ defines a Riemannian metric on $M$. \end{enumerate} \end{definition}

-Note that in \eqref{eqn:divergence.local.quadratic} (and throughout the paper) the Einstein summation convention is used.
-The classic example is where $M$ is a finite-dimensional family $\{p(\cdot ; \xi)\}$ of probability densities (such as an exponential family, see \cite[Chapter 2]{A16}), and ${\bf D}$ is the Kullback-Leibler divergence (relative entropy).
+In \eqref{eqn:divergence.local.quadratic} and throughout the paper the Einstein summation convention is used.
+The classic example is where $M$ is a finite-dimensional family $\{p(\cdot ; \xi)\}$ of parameterized probability densities (such as an exponential family, see \cite[Chapter 2]{A16}), and ${\bf D}$ is the Kullback-Leibler divergence (relative entropy).
 Then the corresponding Riemannian metric is the Fisher information metric given by

-Following Eguchi \cite{E83}, a divergence induces a dualistic structure $(g, \nabla, \nabla^*)$ on $M$ consisting of a Riemannian metric $g$, as in \eqref{eqn:divergence.local.quadratic}, and a pair $(\nabla, \nabla^*)$ of torsion-free affine connections which are dual with respect to the metric $g$ (the coefficients are given in \eqref{eqn:dualistic.structure.coefficients}).
-The duality means that for any vector fields $X$, $Y$ and $Z$ we have the following extension of the metric property:
+Following Eguchi \cite{E83}, a divergence induces a dualistic structure $(g, \nabla, \nabla^*)$ on $M$ consisting of a Riemannian metric $g$, as in \eqref{eqn:divergence.local.quadratic}, and a pair $(\nabla, \nabla^*)$ of torsion-free affine connections which are dual with respect to the metric $g$ (the expressions are given in Section \ref{sec:coeff.prelim}).
+The connections are defined in terms of third order derivatives of ${\bf D}[ \cdot : \cdot]$ on the diagonal (which may be regarded as the graph $G = \{ (x, x): x \in M\}$ of the identity map $f(x) = x$, see Example \ref{eg:any.divergence} below), and the duality means that for any vector fields $X$, $Y$ and $Z$ we have the following extension of the metric property: